Who We Are

 For a map showing all trial courts, click here.

 The State Court System is governed by a 27-member Judicial Council led by the State's Supreme Court Chief Justice.
 The Judicial Council is the policy-making body of the California Courts and is responsible for ensuring the consistent, independent, impartial and accessible administration of justice.
-The Administrative Office of the Courts (AOC) is the support staff of the Judicial Council.

 California's Four Largest Courts Back to Top